Authenticity and the Inauthentic: A Essay

 Enter the Machine

 Generative AI intensifies all these tensions.
 When machines can produce text, images, and music that are difficult to distinguish from human work, the old markers of authenticity begin to wobble.
 If we cannot tell whether a poem was written by a person or a language model, does it matter?
 If an AI generated image moves us, wins prizes, shapes public discourse, does its machine origin render it fake?
+These are not hypothetical questions.
+In 2023, photographer Boris Eldagsen won the creative category at the Sony World Photography Awards with an image he had generated using AI—then refused the prize, revealing his deception and sparking debate about whether AI art could be “authentic” in any meaningful sense (Vincent, 2023).
+Similarly, the 2022 controversy over Jason Allen’s AI generated artwork Théâtre D’opéra Spatial, which won first place at the Colorado State Fair, provoked outrage from artists who felt that machine generated work could not be genuine creative expression (Roose, 2022).
+I have followed these debates closely, and I do not think they admit easy resolution.

 One response is to retreat into provenance, insisting that authenticity depends on knowing who or what made something.
 This echoes Benjamin’s concern with origin and history, relocating authenticity not in form or content but in lineage.
 On this view, the human made poem possesses something the AI poem lacks, regardless of their surface similarity.
 There is a long tradition behind this intuition: we value handmade objects differently from machine made ones, original artworks differently from forgeries, even when we cannot perceive the difference.

 Yet this response may be too quick.
 As Coeckelbergh (2022) argues, authenticity is better understood as relational and performative rather than as a property of isolated individuals or objects.
 If an AI assisted text expresses ideas I genuinely hold, demands judgment and responsibility, and is integrated into a meaningful practice, what exactly is lost?
 The tool does not think for me; it extends the possibilities of my thinking.
 Perhaps what matters is not the purity of the process but the presence of care, attention, and accountability.
 An authentic engagement with AI might involve using it thoughtfully, critically, and creatively, thus acknowledging its contributions while taking responsibility for the final work.
+I suspect this is closer to the truth, though I remain uncertain.

 This suggests that authenticity in the age of AI is less about origins than about relationships and responsibilities.
 It asks not “Was this made by a human?” but “Was this made with care?
 Does someone stand behind it?
 Is it offered in good faith?”
 These questions cannot be answered by examining the artefact alone; they require attending to the practices and intentions that surround it.
+The anxiety provoked by generative AI may thus be less about the machines themselves than about what they reveal: that authenticity has always been a matter of trust, relationship, and commitment rather than a property inhering in objects or persons.

 We cannot simply abandon authenticity.
-It is too deeply woven into how we think about value, trust, and meaning, not only in who we are but in what we make, how we make it, and what we choose to value in the making of others.
+It is too deeply woven into how we think about value, trust, and meaning—not only in who we are but in what we make, how we make it, and what we choose to value in the making of others.
 The distinction between the real and the fake, however unstable, continues to matter to us.
 We want to know that the friend who listens to our troubles genuinely cares, that the leader asking for our vote believes what they say, that the art we admire emerged from genuine creative struggle rather than cynical calculation.
 We want to know that the cultural traditions we inherit have been engaged with respectfully, that those who borrow from others do so with acknowledgement rather than erasure, and that the objects and texts and images circulating in our world carry some trace of care and intention.
 These desires are not mere nostalgia; they reflect something important about what it means to live with others, to trust, to commit, and to practise faithfulness in both our relationships and our creative lives.

 But neither should we treat authenticity as a self-evident virtue or a purity test, whether applied to persons or to processes.
 The injunction to “be yourself” is deceptively simple, even erroneous, and the demand that creative work be untouched by outside influence is equally naive.
 Both ignore the fundamentally relational and mediated character of human existence.
 Whose self?
 Which version of myself?
 Made with what tools, drawing on whose traditions, judged by what criteria and by whom?
-The courage to be authentic is not a courage to discover some pre-existing essence, nor to create from nothing, but a courage to claim responsibility for who one is becoming and for what one is making in full awareness of the constraints, inheritances, collaborations, and relationships that shape both.
+The courage to be authentic is not a courage to discover some pre-existing essence, nor to create from nothing, but a courage to claim responsibility for who one is becoming and for what one is making—in full awareness of the constraints, inheritances, collaborations, and relationships that shape both.

 Perhaps the most defensible understanding of authenticity is one that resists both the romantic myth of pure self-expression and the cynical conclusion that all is mere performance or simulation.
 We are beings who perform, who adapt, who borrow, who try and fail and then learn, who use tools and technologies that extend and complicate our agency.
-We are also beings who care about truth and honesty, who seek resonance rather than hollow display, who want our outer expressions, whether personal or creative, to connect with something genuine.
+We are also beings who care about truth and honesty, who seek resonance rather than hollow display, who want our outer expressions—whether personal or creative—to connect with something genuine.
 Authenticity in process means attending to how we work: with care or carelessness, with acknowledgement or concealment, with openness about our methods and sources or with strategic obscurity.
 Authenticity in outcome means asking whether what we produce serves expression or mere habit, whether it contributes to understanding or adds to the noise, whether it honours or exploits the traditions it draws upon.

 This means attending to how we inhabit our roles and relationships, and equally to how we engage with the cultural materials we inherit and transform.
 It means acknowledging what we borrow and from whom, taking seriously the power relations that structure both cultural exchange and the authority to judge what counts as genuine.
 It means approaching traditions not as fixed essences to be preserved in amber nor as resources to be extracted at will, but as living inheritances to be engaged with creatively, critically, and responsibly.
-It means being honest (with others and with ourselves) about how our work is made, what tools and collaborations have shaped it, and what debts it carries.
+It means being honest—with others and with ourselves—about how our work is made, what tools and collaborations have shaped it, and what debts it carries.
 And it means recognising that the question of who judges authenticity is never innocent: judgments must be made with fairness, with legitimate standing, and with care for those whose work and identity are at stake.

 References